-CGT products issue a Declaration of Conformity under the Low Voltage Directive 2006/95/EC.
+CGT issue a Declaration of Conformity under the Low Voltage Directive 2006/95/EC.
 This Declaration is used for all complete products <1000VAC that do not require the customer to provide any additional components to ensure the product meets the health and safety requirements of the Directive.

-CGT products issue a Declaration of Incorporation under the Machinery Directive 2006/42/EC.
+CGT issue a Declaration of Incorporation under the Machinery Directive 2006/42/EC.
 This Declaration is used for all products <1000VAC that are not complete and will require the customer to provide additional components to ensure the product meets the health and safety requirements of the Directive.

-Alternators are supplied with a certificate that displays the product description and unique serial number.
+Where necessary alternators are supplied with a certificate that displays the product description and unique serial number.

-Below are examples of both types of EU and UK 'Declarations of Conformity' and 'Declarations of Incorporation' that STAMFORD[®] and AvK[®] alternators are supplied with.
+Below are examples of both types of EU and UK 'Declarations of Conformity' and 'Declarations of Incorporation' that STAMFORD® and AvK® alternators can be supplied with.

-If the certificate is lost, missing or damaged; please contact CGT customer services www.stamford-avk.com.
+If the certificate is lost, missing or damaged, contact STAMFORD® or AvK® customer services www.stamford-avk.com.